jeremygray/pyfilesec/docs/source/index.rst

       -rw-------  1 jgray            512 8gig.zeros.aes256pwd.rsa
       -rw-------  1 jgray            667 8gig.zeros.meta

-Currently the original file is only deleted after all the other steps have been carried out, the idea being to allow a more complete check that everything went as expected.
+The reason for such space requirements is that, currently, the original file is only deleted after all the other steps have been carried out (and carried out successfully).
+The idea is to ensure as complete check that everything was indeed successful.
 Presumably--and with a slightly higher risk of losing data, in theory--one could delete the original file after the AES encryption and before archiving it.
-Only the encrypted (.aes256) file goes in the archive, not the original.
+Only the encrypted (.aes256) file goes in the ``.enc``` archive, not the original.

 The larger .aes256 files get removed, leaving::